SaraMaes/ILVO-MGL_Sterivex_filtration/ILVO-MGL_eDNA_Sterivex_filtration.md

 7. Masterflex tubing sterilization: Install the Masterflex tubings on to the two pumpheads.
 Attach 2 Masterflex Adaptor Fitting at the left sides of the tubings.
 Immerse the left endings of the Masterflex tubing into the Nalgene bottle with 10% bleach solution.
 Immerse the right endings of the Masterflex tubing into the empty Nalgene bottle.
 Make sure the Masterflex pump pumps from left to the right.
 Switch on the Masterflex pump (stand 4) and pump 100 ml through the tubing.
 Get the two endings with the Masterflex Adaptor Fitting out of the bleach and pump until the tubing doesn't contain any bleach anymore.
 Close the Nalgene bottles.
 Place the left endings of the Masterfles tubes into 2 commercial drinking water bottles.
 Pump 100 ml drinking water from the left to the right direction.
 Empty the tubings and make sure you dont touch the left part of the Masterflex tubes before filtering.
 8. It's very important that the bottles with your seawater sample are mixed well by inverting them several times before you start filtering.

-### Sampling : moet dit erbij?
-Dit alles is weer te vinden in voorgaand protocol

-Please specify how you collected samples and note what equipment you used to do so (e.g. targeted water mass, volume, sampling equipment, replication).

-1. [Step 1]
-2. [Step 2]

 ### Filtration

 1. Invert the seawater bottle several times before you start filtering.